Marilia R. Pinzone, MD

 - Email: email@example.com

-Marilia is currently a first-year fellow.
+Marilia is currently a fourth-year fellow and recipient of the Dean’s Scholar Award.
 She finished medical school and residency training at the University of Catania in Italy before spending five years as a postdoc at the University of Pennsylvania.

 Dr. Pinzone’s interests are HIV, TB and viral infections in immunocompromised hosts.
 She hopes to pursue a career as a Physician-Scientist.

 “I chose WUSM for fellowship training because of the exciting research and clinical opportunities and the welcoming attitude towards physicians that have trained in other countries.
 I am still waiting to find my favorite spot in St. Louis.
 Forest Park is a good starting place though!”

 While in the O’Doherty Lab at UPenn, I utilized near-full-length sequencing to longitudinally study the reservoir of individuals with HIV infection.

 St. Louis, MO 63110

 - Medical Degree: University of Catania Faculty of Medicine and Surgery, Cantania, Sicily